 Almost any creative will tell you there's a creative flow, a groove, a mindset that we get in when we're doing our best work.
 It probably shows slightly different face to each person.
-To me, I can physically feel it.
+I can physically feel it.
 I know when it's happening and I know when I'm doing good work.
-And I feel its void when it's gone missing.
+I feel its void when it's missing.

 Those moments are the very most important do get up, get over yourself and just do it.
 It might suck.
 It might not feel good.
 But do it anyways.

-One of my art teachers in high school who taught figure drawing told us that you get to a certain point as an artist that your growth becomes more about quantity than quality.
+One of my figure drawing teachers told us that you get to a certain point as an artist that your growth becomes more about quantity than quality.
 Churn through those poses, mess up, do a terrible job.
 Whatever, just do it.
-And with enough of the ugly, you will have incredible beauty... especially if you have a good technical base to work from.
+And with enough of the ugly, you will have incredible beauty.
+This is especially true if you have a good technical base to work from.
 Over time, the quality becomes better and the frequency you're producing amazing work at becomes more and more often.

 I've had some kick ass teachers.
 I love how nuggets of wisdom can burry themselves in your mind and come out when you need them, even a decade (or more ;) ) later.